JosepMariaVila/CreateKeypairOfflineXRPL/README.md

 # createXRPwalletKeypairOffline

-A super simple javascript pieace of code to create a key pair for an XRP wallet completely OFFLINE.
+A super simple javascript pieace of code to create OFFLINE a key pair for an XRP wallet.

-It creates a key pair using ed25519 algorithm
+It creates a key pair using ed25519 algorithm.

 The ed25519 algorithm: seeds have 31 characters (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd).